Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 Keep a note of the `FunctionArn` value returned.
 It's going to be used when creating the API Gateway.

-To update an already deployed Lambda function, first build and zip the function.
+To update an already deployed Lambda function, build and zip the function as previously described.
 Then use the `update-function-code` command.
 Only the lambda function name and a path to the zip file are required.

 ```sh
 aws lambda update-function-code --function-name lambda-lead --zip-file fileb://main.zip